 We have assumed that the level of contributions to infrastructure has been agreed by the developer, however should discussions still be underway we would recommend that contributions could be calculated on a floorspace basis and only made on occupation of each building.
 The level of contributions however will need to be set at a rate which will make the development viable and not force the developer to market land / buildings at unfavourable market levels.
 If still necessary an independent appraisal could establish reasonable levels of contribution to the A31 improvements.
 In conjunction with the payments a workable travel plan with targets and penalties should be put in place which will commit future occupiers to reducing the need to travel by private car.
 The level of highways contributions will also need to be balanced up against other significant development costs as we understand levelling work and balancing reservoirs are also required to facilitate development.
-DRAFT RSS AREA OF SEARCH Q, NORTH WEST OF FERNDOWN.
-20 ha Not allocated within East Dorset Local Plan but falls within wider Green Belt designation and falls within Draft 2006 RSS 'area of search Q'.
-Assumed no planning history to date.
-East Dorset DC reports that the land is being promoted by owner (Forestry Commission) as an employment area of search for B1/B2/B8.
+Images COPHAM CAPE The state of the s SITE NAME DRAFT RSS AREA OF SEARCH Q, NORTH WEST OF FERNDOWN.
+Area 20 ha Allocation Not allocated within East Dorset Local Plan but falls within wider Green Belt designation and falls within Draft 2006 RSS 'area of search Q'.
+History Assumed no planning history to date, East Dorset DC reports that the land is being promoted by owner (Forestry Commission) as an employment area of search for B1/B2/B8.
 A previous proposal for Mechanical Biological Treatment Plant was rejected by the Waste Local Plan Inspector.
-Strategic access is very good, just of the A31.
+Strategic Access Strategic access is very good, just of the A31.
 However there are existing issues with the capacity of the A31 which is single lane along the stretch adjoining the site's northern boundary, as a result the Highways Agency has been holding up the undetermined employment application east of Cobham Road within the industrial estate as explained above.
-Currently not clear.
+Site Access Currently not clear.
 Site access might be an issue particularly if a new junction from the A31 is required.
-Reasonably flat piece of land.
+Internal Environment Reasonably flat piece of land.
 Parts of site have heath land characteristics and significant woodland on the site comprising mature trees.
 Majority of site appears to be used for grazing purposes.
-Potentially significant environmental constraints.
+Potentially significant environmental constraints constraints.